seftiyan11/owldetect/http_api.md

                     "end_idx": 1073
                 },
                 "ref": {
-                    "text": "Go visit the Prairies in June, when for scores on scores of miles you wade knee-deep among Tiger-lilies—what is the one charm wanting?—Water—there is not a drop of water there!
+                    "text": "Go visit the Prairies in June, when for scores on scores of miles you wade knee-deep among Tiger-lilies—what is the one charm wanting—Water—there is not a drop of water there!
 Were Niagara but a cataract of sand, would you travel your thousand miles to see it?", "start_idx": 1368,
                     "end_idx": 1629
                 }
+            },
+            {
+                "input": {
+                    "text": "Hello, I'm a cat and dog!", },
+                "ref": {
+                    "text": "Welcome to my world!
+Hello World!
+I'm a cat!
+But I eat pizza!", }
             }
         ]